AluBhorta/eks-template/README.md

 - update cloudflare DNS record CNAME to point to alb's DNS. make sure to enable proxy status

+and voila! your app with HTTPS on EKS is deployed! 🚀

+---

+### note about tls/https

-  NOTE: this is provide tls connection from your machine to cloudflare, but not between cloudflare and ALB. to get tls directly to alb
+the last step above will provide tls connection from your machine to cloudflare, but not between cloudflare and ALB.

+to get tls directly to alb:

 - provision an acm cert for your domain
 - attach the cert to the alb's https listener

-and voila! your app with HTTPS on EKS is deployed! 🚀

 ## clean up